Tacos Dorados (Deep Fried Tacos)

 • Warm tortillas on a skillet or pan until soft and pliable.
 Put them between a kitchen cloth to keep them warm.

-• Place a flat tortilla on a surface, spread two tablespoons of the meat and potato mixture in the middle.
+• Place a flat tortilla on a surface, and spread two tablespoons of the meat and potato mixture in the middle.

 • Fold the filled tortilla into a half-moon.
 Or you can also roll them to make taquitos.